tylertitsworth/5th-age-srd/Classes/Warlord.md

 #### Adventurer Feat

-If a target is hit by an enemy they are engaged with, reduce the damage by your Charisma modifier, twice at 5th level and thrice at 8th level.
+If a target is hit by an enemy they are engaged with, reduce the damage by your Charisma modifier, twice at champion tier and thrice at epic tier level.

 ---